 So before you launch into “our budget does not allow us to hire someone to create a website for us” and think being a DIYER is the way to go, perhaps you need to shift your mentality a bit.
 From expenses/costs to investments.
 A properly created website is a business asset and tool and will evolve over time.
 It’s not only an investment in your business, but in your customers.
 And your customers are what count.

 If you have the time, energy and where-with-all to be a DIYER with building your business website – not to mention properly maintaining it and search optimizing it too – you have my blessing!
-But don’t deny speaking up or waving a white flag of defeat cuz it will likely save you time and money in the long-run 🙂
+But don’t deny speaking up or waving a white flag of defeat if it gets to be too much, Doing so will likely save you time and money in the long-run 🙂